Swede Midge Fly Management

 6. Remove a plant without pulling the root in order to keep the healthy soil microbes in the soil.
 Not disturbing the soil as much as possible is a basic principle of our regenerative gardening method.
 Pull out the roots of only root crops like beets.

 Until agricultural scientists find an effective and simple way to organically and safely prevent or control swede midge.
 You won’t know if swede midge has already infected your soil before you plant.
-Deep Roots have suggestions for the 2024 growing season.
+Deep Roots have suggestions for new growing seasons.

 1. Protect a few collards, kale and cabbage plants with bug netting.
 See below details for a few options and links to videos.

-3. DON’T grow brassica crops this year.
+3. DON’T grow Brassica crops this year.
 Substitute other leafy greens and veggies.
-Two suggestions
+Three suggestions

 Make physical barriers with bug netting: